-"Physicians, dentists and pharmacists who are working in a practice or hospital together with pharmacists active in retail businesses and persons who are authorized by the Swiss law on therapeutic products to prescribe, deliver, and/or administer prescription-only medicinal products for humans.
-This definition also includes official representatives and persons with a public-law employment contract or mandate if they perform or are authorized to perform such activities."
+"physicians, dentists and pharmacists who are working in particular in a practice or hospital together with pharmacists active in retail businesses and persons who are authorised by the Swiss law on therapeutic products to prescribe, deliver, and/or administer prescription-only medicinal products for humans.
+This definition also includes official representatives and persons with a public-law employment contract or mandate if they perform or are authorised to perform such activities.
+In case of doubt, the Confederation's provisions on therapeutic products can be taken into account"